rodneyshupe/Cookbook/Recipes/Entrees/Seafood/CajunShrimpBoil.rst

 Directions
 ----------

-1. Fill a very large (12-quart) pot with 4 quarts of water set over high heat.
-Cajun and Old bay spices, cayenne, salt, onions and celery.
+1. Fill a very large (12-quart) pot with 4 quarts of water and set over high heat.
+Add Cajun and Old Bay spices, cayenne, salt, onions, and celery.
 Squeeze lemon juice, then add wedges.
-Break garlic into cloves, and discard excess skin, then add unpeeled cloves.
-Cover the pot, and bring to a rolling boil.
+Break garlic into cloves, discard excess skin, and add unpeeled cloves.
+Cover the pot and bring to a rolling boil.
-2. Lay corn on a baking sheet in a single layer, then place in freezer.
+2. Lay corn on a baking sheet in a single layer and place in freezer.
 3. Taste the water after it comes to a boil.
-It should be very heavily salted and spiced, with a bright orange foam (when standing near the boiling pot causes you to cough, it's spicy enough).
+It should be very heavily salted and spiced, with a bright orange foam; when standing near the boiling pot causes you to cough, it's spicy enough.
-4. Add potatoes and sausage to the pot, and let the water return to a boil.
-Turn off heat, and allow to soak for 10 minutes or until potatoes are barely tender when pierced with a knife.
-Bring the water to a boil, and add prawns.
-Cook for 3 minutes, then turn off heat, add corn and allow to soak for 7 minutes.
-Drain, and serve immediately with `remoulade <#quick-remoulade>`__ (preferably on a newspaper-lined table).
+4. Add potatoes and sausage to the pot and let the water return to a boil.
+Turn off heat and allow to soak for 10 minutes or until potatoes are barely tender when pierced with a knife.
+Bring the water to a boil and add prawns.
+Cook for 3 minutes, turn off heat, add corn, and allow to soak for 7 minutes.
+Drain and serve immediately with remoulade (preferably on a newspaper-lined table).